Published in CHART Exchange | May 2018 issue

 This provides key decision-driving metrics and ratios from a company's distribution network (Agents, Underwriters, Internal staff) and Claims:

 Are distribution agents providing the right kind of business?
 Are they giving the company enough business?

 Is the underwriting department efficient?
 Are they turning things around in a timely fashion?

 Are the losses within an acceptable range?
 Are the right steps being taken to mitigate losses?

-With a Business Operating System like OX Zion, companies can also use Big Data for predictive analytics to analyze trends and direct company resources towards what provides the highest ROI.
+With the Enterprise Operating System, companies can also use Big Data for predictive analytics to analyze trends and direct company resources towards what provides the highest ROI.
 Insights into pricing trends are broken down to help focus marketing efforts, and those will likely yield the highest returns or predict how turnaround time can impact future submissions from agents.
-OX Zion’s underlying Business Operating System features combined with the Insurance BOS give insurance market players a path to achieving Operational Excellence and gaining control over your Big Data.
+This gives insurance market players a path to achieving operational intelligence and gaining control over your Big Data.
 With the right formula, we can leverage these technological evolutions to create efficiency, reduce cost and increase revenue, but most importantly, change the way we do business for the better.